jurf/jurf.github.io/_posts/2020-03-24-vscode-toolbox.md

 NB: Due to container limitations, interactive sessions [won’t work][source].

 Exit the toolbox.
 You can now run the server with a `toolbox run sudo /usr/sbin/sshd`.
-You can add this into your `.bashrc` if you want it to run automatically.
+You can add this into your `.bash_profile` if you want it to run automatically.

 Add this to your `~/.ssh/config`: